nsarno/knock/README.md

 It will create the following initializer `config/initializers/knock.rb`.
 This file contains all the informations about the existing configuration options.

+If you don't use an external authentication solution like Auth0, you also need to provide a way for users to sign in:

+    $ rails generate knock:token_controller user

+This will generate the controller `user_token_controller.rb` and add the required route to your `config/routes.rb` file.
+You can also provide another entity instead of `user`.
+E.g. `admin`

 ### Requirements